Acts of Kindness

-During the winter months, a couple used to come to the restaurant in the afternoon and sit quietly sharing a drink.
+During the winter months of 2020, a couple used to come to the restaurant in the afternoon and sit quietly sharing a drink.
 When I learned that Frank had Alzheimer’s Disease and his wife, Denise, was his primary carer, I used to spend a lot of time with them, discussing the challenges that they were facing and how they were managing the myriad of demands that this disease places on you.
 Then, all of a sudden, they stopped coming to the restaurant.
 After about three months, Denise returned to the restaurant with three of her close friends, and I learnt that she had just recently decided to place her husband into aged care (due to the advancement of his Alzheimer’s Disease).
 In our discussion, I told Denise I believed she had made the correct decision.
 As they were leaving the restaurant, she approached me and asked me ‘How do you know that I made the right decision?’.
 I thought for a while, before I told her that I had also been diagnosed with Alzheimer’s Disease, and when the time came, I hoped that my wife would also have the strength to make the same decision she had made.
 With tears rolling down her cheeks, she gave me a big hug and thanked me.
-Recently, I had the opportunity to re-live this event, when Denise returned to the restaurant, with her daughter (Mandy) and grandson, John.
+In October 2020, I had the opportunity to re-live this event, when Denise returned to the restaurant, with her daughter (Mandy) and grandson, John.
 It is with her permission, that I have provided this recount and the following comment: "Bill’s advice at this time, gave me a lot of reassurance that I was doing the right thing, even though deep down I believed I was failing my husband"

 Acts of Kindness also work both ways.
 Towards the end of 2020, I was presented with my own ‘Hello’ T-shirt.
-Based on the slogan ‘if you don’t say hello you will never know’, Tony Staunton initiated this idea as he wanted to build a ‘community atmosphere’ amongst the local people who were walking along the South Curl Curl promenade, by inviting everyone to say ‘Hello’ to each other.
+Based on the slogan ‘if you don’t say hello you will never know’, Tony Stewart initiated this idea as he wanted to build a ‘community atmosphere’ amongst the local people who were walking along the South Curl Curl promenade, by inviting everyone to say ‘Hello’ to each other.
 In the last 5 years, Tony has only given out T-shirts to those people in his opinion ‘who do good and contribute to our community so that we are all happier, healthier and stay connected’.